-The External Examiner for the MSt and MPhil Archaeology for the 2018-19 academic year is Dr Melanie Giles (University of Manchester) The internal examiners are Dr Ine Jacobs (chair), Dr Damian Robinson, Dr Dan Hicks and Dr Alex Geurds..
+The External Examiner for the MSt and MPhil in Classical Archaeology for the 2019-20 academic year is Dr Alan Greaves (University of Liverpool).
+The internal examiners are Dr Dominik Maschek (Chair), Prof. Andrew Wilson and Prof. Irene Lemos.

-Candidates should not under any circumstances seek to make contact with individual internal or external examiners.
+Candidates should not under any circumstances seek to make contact with individual internal or external examiners about the examination.